GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

 ```

 global.automergeLabel
-: Label to vote -1 on when there is a merge conflict.
+: Label to vote minAutomergeVote on when there is a merge conflict.

   When the automerger detects a merge conflict from one branch to another, it
-  will vote -1 on this label.
+  will vote minAutomergeVote on this label.

+global.maxAutomergeVote
+: Value to vote on a successful automerge.

+  When the automerger succeeds in merging downstream, it will vote
+  maxAutomergeVote on the downstream change.
+The original change uploaded by
+  the user will have a vote of 0, so that it can be easily programatically
+  distinguished from the otheres.

+global.minAutomergeVote
+: Value to vote on a failed automerge.

+  When the automerger detects a merge conflict from one branch to another, it
+  will vote minAutomergeVote for the configured automergeLabel.

 global.hostName
 : Hostname to use in a custom conflict message.